sheddy123/ProcessPayment/README.md

  CardHolder
  ExpirationDate
  SecurityCode
- Amount
+ Amount.
-Also included in the project is a unit test for processing payment
+Also included in the project is a unit test for processing payment.